mysqljs/mysql/Readme.md

 of items to add to the default flags.
 If you don't want a default flag to be used prepend the flag with a minus sign.
 To add a flag that is not in the default list, don't prepend it with a plus sign, just write the flag name (case insensitive).

+**Please note that some available flags that are not default are still not supported (e.g.: SSL, Compression).
+Use at your own risk.**

 ### Example

 The next example blacklists FOUND_ROWS flag from default connection flags.